 Best Maui Beaches

 Are you looking for the best beach Maui has to offer?
-Look no further because we've describled all of the Maui's best beaches below.
-Our local knowledge will help you get to the perfect beach for you, your friends, and you family!
+Look no further because we’ve described all of Maui’s best beaches below.
+Our local knowledge will help find the perfect beach for you, your friends, and your family!

 There are many other portions of coastline to visit on Maui that we are not listing here.
-Below we've only included traditional sandy beaches.
-If you're looking for snorkel beaches, scuba diving locations, surfing spots, or coastal hiking trails, go to the appropriate section.
+Below we’ve only included traditional sandy beaches.
+If you’re looking for Maui snorkel spotsscuba diving locations, surfing spots, or wedding beaches, go to the appropriate section.

-The three Kam's are great beaches to enjoy with friends.
-The first, most Northern Kama'ole Beach, is the largest of the beaches.
-The second is small but can offer fun waves with the right Southwest swell.
+The three Kam’s are great beaches to enjoy with friends.
+The first, Northern Kama’ole Beach, is the largest of the beaches.
+The second is small but can offer fun waves for body surfing if the swell cooperates.
 The third Kamaole Beach is the favorite for South Maui Locals with a large grass park.
-This area is usually filled with lawn games and bbq's.
-The Southern most Kamaole Beaches are smaller, but nice.
+This area is usually filled with lawn games and BBQs.
+The Southernmost Kamaole Beaches are smaller but nice.
 In peak summer, these little beaches can become very crowded.
-All of the Kama'ole beaches have parking and facilities.
-With some lifeguards, showers, restrooms, and volleyball courts, the 3 kams can be a lot of fun.
+All of the Kama’ole beaches have parking and facilities.
+With some lifeguards, showers, restrooms, and volleyball courts, the 3 “Kams” can be a lot of fun.

 Charley Young Beach

-On the North end of Kamaole I Beach, you'll find a large beach known as Charley Young Beach.
-With great views and perfect sand, Charley Young Beach is a great spot to spend with family or friends.
-Charley Young Beach has porto-potties, showers, but no lifeguards.
+On the North end of Kamaole I Beach, you’ll find a large beach known as Charley Young Beach.
+With great views and perfect sand, Charley Young Beach is a great spot to spend with family and/or friends.
+Charley Young Beach has port-a-potties, and showers, but no lifeguards.
 The parking for this beach is limited to what you can find on the side of South Kihei Road.
 This is a swimming beach that offers visitors the best beach Kihei has to offer.

 Cove Park

-The cove is extremely popular for longboard surfing.
+The cove is extremely popular for longboard surfing in Maui.
 Located off of South Kihei Road, a little south of the halfway mark in Kihei, The Cove has a little beach perfect for learning to surf.
-From this point Northward, the ocean becomes less clear throughout Kihei.
+From this point Northward, the ocean becomes a bit murky throughout Kihei.
 The beaches are still nice, but the water is not ideal for snorkeling, diving, or swimming.
-There are no facilities or lifeguards here and you'll have to park on the side of the road.
-Though not an ideal spot to enjoy a Maui beach, you'll find the surfing here is often a lot of fun.
-They also offer surf lessons here.
+There are no facilities or lifeguards here and you’ll have to park on the side of the road.
+Though not an ideal spot to enjoy a Maui beach, you’ll find that surfing here is often a lot of fun.
+They also offer Maui surf lessons here.
+If you have experience surfing, rent a board via Maui surfboard rentals and get free delivery and pick-up.

 Keawakapu Beach

-Keawakapu is the best beach Maui can offer when it comes to vacation photography with your family.
+Keawakapu is the best beach available when it comes to Maui portrait photography with your family.
 Vacationers tend to get great pictures of the rocks and sunset here.
-It's a long beach that is in front of private residences.
-With some parking and a shower at the southern most entrance, this is also a local favorite.
+It’s a long beach that is in front of private residences.
+With some parking and a shower at the southernmost entrance, this is also a local favorite.
+Five Palms Restaurant below the Mana Kai has the best view of the beach.

 Maluaka Beach

-Next to the Maui Prince Hotel, Maluaka is one of Makena's gems.
+In front of the Makena Beach & Golf Resort (formerly the Maui Prince), Maluaka is one of Makena’s gems.
 This beach is beautiful and has great snorkeling and swimming.
 Areas around here are often referred to as Turtle Town Maui.
-With restrooms, picnic areas, restrooms, and showers, Maluaka is the best beach Maui has close to the Prince.
+With picnic areas, restrooms, and showers, Maluaka is the best beach close to the Makena Beach and Golf Resort.
+It also has the only beach-entry cruise in south Maui aboard the Kai Kanani.
+This is the closest departure point if you’re wanting to visit the famous Molokini Crater.

 Polo Beach

-Next to Mokapu, Ulua is famous for snorkeling and beginner scuba divers.
-This easy shore diving spot is well recognized by most of the South Maui scuba schools as being the easiest beginner dives in Maui.
+Mokapu and Ulua are famous for the fun snorkeling and beginner scuba diving in Maui.
+This easy shore diving spot is well recognized by most of the South Maui scuba schools as being the easiest beginner dive in Maui waters.
 On the South side of Ulua, the water can stir up and makes for bad snorkeling.
 Both Mokapu and Ulua are great beaches for lying out and swimming too.

 Wailea Beach

-Makena Landing or Five Caves or Five Graves
+Makena Landing AKA Five Caves or Five Graves

 Chang's Beach